Hundreds of new satellites of figure-eight orbit computed with high precision

-\abstract {In this paper we use a Modified Newton's method based on the Continuous analog of Newton's method and high precision arithmetic for a search of new satellites of the famous figure-eight orbit.
-By making a purposeful search for such satellites, we found over 300 new satellites, including 7 new stable choreographies.}
+\abstract {Satellites (topological powers) of the famous figure-eight orbit are special periodic solutions of the planar three-body problem.
+In this paper we use a modified Newton's method based on the Continuous analog of Newton's method and high precision arithmetic for a purposeful numerical search of new satellites of the figure-eight orbit.
+Over 700 new satellites are found, including 76 new linearly stable ones.
+7 of the newly found linearly stable satellites are choreographies.
+The linear stability is checked by a high precision computing of the eigenvalues of the monodromy matrices.
+The initial conditions of all found solutions are given with 150 correct decimal digits.}